 Keep Small Miscellaneous Items in Bags

-Instead of dropping items like phone chargers, ethernet cables, screws, and small knick-knacks into a box all on their own, place them in resealable plastic bags and put them at the very top of boxes.
+Instead of dropping items like phone chargers, ethernet cables, screws, and small knick-knacks into a box all on their own, place them in resealable bags or clear containers and put them at the very top of boxes.
 Make sure to keep them in boxes with their associated room, too, so you don’t misplace them!

 Don’t Overpack Items in Boxes